 Zero to Hero: This is how you become a commercial pilot at E-Flight Academy!

-At E-Flight Academy, we often get the question: "Can I become a commercial pilot with you?
-And what are the steps involved?"
-The answer is absolutely 'Yes'!
-And for the steps to take, we've created this page for you.
+At E-Flight Academy we are often asked: "Can I become a commercial pilot with you?
+And what are the steps?"
+The answer is a resounding 'Yes'!
+And for the steps to take, we made this page for you.

-In September, an ATPL class for full-time students will also start.
+In September a full-time ATPL class will also start.
 Limited availability!

 Modular ATPL

-A Modular ATPL (Airline Transport Pilot License) is a flexible route to becoming an airline pilot where you step-by-step obtain various pilot licenses and qualifications.
-Unlike an integrated ATPL training, with this modular approach you can determine your own pace and combine the training with work or other commitments.
-You start with a private license (PPL) and build this out with additional modules such as instrument flying (IR) and your commercial license (CPL), until you ultimately have all qualifications to start working as an airline pilot.
+A Modular ATPL (Airline Transport Pilot License) is a flexible route to becoming an airline pilot where you obtain various licenses and qualifications step by step.
+Unlike an integrated ATPL program, this modular approach lets you set your own pace and combine training with work or other commitments.
+You start with a Private Pilot License (PPL) and expand it with additional modules such as Instrument Rating (IR) and your Commercial Pilot License (CPL), until you ultimately have all qualifications needed to work as an airline pilot.

 We offer a clear and structured pathway that takes you from zero flight hours to a professional commercial pilot.
-Our mission is to make your dream as a pilot come true as sustainably as possible and prepare you for a successful career in aviation.
-We have mapped out the steps as clearly as possible for you in the diagram below, where we take you from Zero to Hero!
+Our mission is to make your dream of becoming a pilot as sustainable as possible and prepare you for a successful career in aviation.
+We have mapped the steps as clearly as possible in the diagram below, taking you from Zero to Hero!

 ⚠️ Do you already have a PPL?
 Or are you even further along?
-Then you can of course just join and become the Hero from there.
+Then you can of course join at your level and become the Hero from there.

 ☝️ Note!
 The aviation world is full of abbreviations.
-In other words: Aviation = Abbreviations.
-On this page we've explained them as much as possible.
+I.e.: Aviation = Abbreviation.
+On this page we have explained them as much as possible.
 Still have questions?
 Feel free to let us know!

 Fastest Route

 You begin your adventure by obtaining your Private Pilot License (PPL) with a minimum of 45 flight hours.
-Immediately after, you start with the ATPL theory.
-You work on your flight hours by renting our aircraft.
-You also obtain your Night Flying Qualification (5 hours) and Multi Engine Piston (6 hours).
-After completing the ATPL theory, you begin with the Instrument Rating (IR) course.
-Once you have completed this, you start with the Commercial Pilot License (CPL), which comprises 15 flight hours.
-You may only take the exam if you have achieved a minimum of 200 flight hours.
-After that, you follow the 30-hour Multi Crew Cooperation (MCC) training via a partner, and you're ready for a job as a pilot at an airline.
+Immediately after that you start the ATPL theory.
+You build flight hours by renting our aircraft.
+You will also obtain your Night Qualification (5 hours) and Multi Engine Piston (6 hours).
+After completing the ATPL theory you begin the Instrument Rating (IR) course.
+Once you have completed that, you start the Commercial Pilot License (CPL), which includes 15 flight hours.
+You may only sit the exam once you have at least 200 flight hours.
+After that you complete the 30-hour Multi Crew Cooperation (MCC) training via a partner, and you are ready for a pilot job at an airline.

-At E-Flight Academy, we guide you through every step, from your first flight hours to your first commercial flight.
-Our mission is to make your dream as a pilot come true as sustainably as possible.
+At E-Flight Academy we guide you at every step, from your first flight hours to your first commercial flight.
+Our mission is to make your dream of becoming a pilot as sustainable as possible.

 Private Pilot License (PPL)